Need to talk? Call 1800 882 436.

 The person caring for your child can help by:

-• Making sure they’re settled into an enjoyable activity before you leave.
+• making sure your child is settled into an enjoyable activity before you leave

-• Communicating regularly with you, so they are aware of any events in your child's life that may increase their anxiety.
+• communicating regularly with you — they should be aware of events in your child's life that may increase their anxiety

-What can I do if separation anxiety gets more serious?
+What if my child's separation anxiety gets more serious?

 • They seem to feel more anxious than other children in the same setting.